Ron Pinkney: Television years

 Pinkney was the first black sportscaster to work a televised broadcast when he covered the famed Orange Blossom Classic, the Black college football spectacular set in Miami, Florida in the Orange Bowl arena.
 It was a closed circuit television production pitting the host Florida A&M University versus Jacksonville State University, Alabama.
 The FAMU Rattlers Hall of Fame head coach and then athletic director Alonza "Jake" Gaither handpicked him to work with another popular Atlanta broadcaster, Chico Renfro.
 The game was piped into the campus of the Florida A&M and Jacksonville State University, Alabama (the first white school to play in the All-black classic).
 Pinkney was hired as a weekend sportscaster at WTTG, channel 5 (Washington, DC) and teamed with Connie Chung, the weekend news anchor and Maury Povich, who anchored the week night sports show.
 Pinkney hosted a weekly half-hour black news program on Saturday nights from 10:30 pm to 11:00 pm.
-He later became the weekend sportscaster on the 10:00 pm newscast from 1970-1973.
+He later became the weekend sportscaster on the 10:00 pm newscast from 1970 to 1973.

 From 1971-1974, Pinkney was brought in to perform play by play duties for the syndicated Grambling University football games.
 He worked with the iconic sports information director Collie Nicholson, who masterminded the Tigers rise to national prominence.
 Grambling football was under the guidance of the legendary Hall of fame coach Eddie Robinson, who went on to become one of the top all-time winningest coaches in all of football.
 He replaced another famous athlete and actor Fred "The Hammer" Williamson who was the lone announcer in 1970.
 Pinkney assumed the solo role in the Grambling booth in 1971.
 In 1972, former Dallas Cowboys runningback Don Perkins was added as a color commentator.
 Los Angeles sports writer Betty Smith, considered the first woman sideline reporter was brought on board.
 Grambling football games were seen in ninety-four markets on a one-hour taped delay.

 In 1974, Pinkney became the Sports Director of the Mutual Black Network in Washington, DC.
 He was the play by play voice of the MBN Black College Game of the Week.